inducer/pycuda/doc/driver.rst

         * Instances of :class:`ArgumentHandler` subclasses.
 These can be used to automatically transfer :mod:`numpy` arrays onto and off of the device.

-        * Objects supporting the Python :class:`buffer` interface.
+        * Objects supporting the Python :ref:`python:bufferobjects` interface.
 These chunks of bytes will be copied into the parameter space verbatim.

-        * :class:`GPUArray` instances.
+        * :class:`~pycuda.gpuarray.GPUArray` instances.

         .. warning::